Adrien45/Looping/README.md

 * Restart After Effects.
 * Open the panel by going to Window > ScriptUI Panels > Looping.

-## Authors
+## Authors & contributors

-Contributors names and contact info

 Adrien -  Dev
 Fabio - Tests
 Atelier BMP -  More tests and fedbacks

+## Road Map

+* Add language detection at least for french and english.

 ## Version History